 To assess the quality of compliance more effectively, the PERG is also monitoring how companies are performing in relation to the "fair, balanced and understandable" requirement.
 Note that there is no requirement in the Guidelines to confirm this, as it is a requirement of the Code.
 Instead, portfolio companies are required to state compliance with the Guidelines as a proxy (see below).
-There has been a significant fall in the quality of "fair, balanced and understandable" disclosures this year with only 53% of companies achieving at least a good standard (2018: 67%).
-The PERG recommends that firms review the Good Practice Guide to identify how portfolio companies can improve.
+There has been a slight change in the quality of "fair, balanced and understandable" disclosures this year with 57% of companies achieving at least a good standard (2020: 53%).
+No company reviewed was non-compliant or excellent in this area.